 One of the most important parts of studying for the LSAT is taking Official LSAT PrepTests.
 The point of taking the PrepTests is to simulate test day – giving you an idea of what score you would get on test day and what areas you need to improve on before then.
 Since simulation is the key, you want to make your PrepTesting as much like the official test that you will take on test day.
-I have laid out guidance below on how you can do that and get the most out of your PrepTesting.
+Guidance on how to best simulate test day and get the most out of your PrepTesting is included below.

 Simulate the Format

-The LSAT is administered digitally on a tablet to students at the testing center.
+The LSAT is administered digitally either remotely, from a location of your choosing or at an LSAT testing center.
 To simulate test day you should take your PrepTests in the same digital testing environment that you will see on test day.
 Thanks to LSAC, you can do just that.
-LSAC has made two official PrepTests available to students for free that you can take in the same digital testing environment that you will see on test day.
-This is a good start, but this will actually only be enough to take one practice test (more on this in the Experimental section below).
+LSAC has made a few official PrepTests available to students for free that you can take in the same digital testing environment that you will see on test day.
+This is a good start, but not enough to get enough practice to be fully prepared for Test Day.
 To sufficiently prepare for test day you will need to take many practice tests.
 The best, most cost-effective way to do this is to purchase the LSAT Prep Plus package from LSAC.
-The package is $99.00 and includes over 60 Prep Tests that you can take in the digital testing environment that you will see on test day.
+The package is $115.00 and includes over 75 Prep Tests that you can take in the digital testing environment that you will see on test day.
 This package provides you with all of the testing material you will need.

 -The Experimental Section-